If you live in South-East Queensland or Northern NSW there are a surprising number of rail trail rides on your doorstep.

 This is another long trail that can be done over 1-2 days or in a day.
 The first half (Kingaroy – Murgon) is 44km and known as the South Burnett Rail Trail.
 This is mainly paved surface and suitable for just about all types of bikes.

-The next section to Kilkivan if rougher though and will be better if riding an all-terrain or mountain / trail bike.
+The next section to Kilkivan is a bit rougher and better suits an all-terrain or mountain / trail bike.

 Most of the towns the trail passes through have good facilities and interesting historical facts.
 Goomeri, Murgon, Wondai, and Kingaroy all have visitor information centres and BNB accommodation is readily available, with camping also available in Wooroolin, Tingora, Goomeri, and Wondai.